Skip to main content

 How often should Georgetown homeowners pump their septic tank?

 Most Georgetown homeowners should pump every 3-5 years, though households with four or more people often need it every 2-3 years.
 Georgetown's shallow limestone soils give drain fields less room to work with, so staying on schedule matters more here.
-The EPA notes that most septic malfunctions result from poor maintenance or inappropriate design, and skipping a single pumping cycle on Georgetown's thin soils can mean costly drain field damage.
 If you have a garbage disposal, plan for the shorter end of that range.

 Do I need a permit for septic work in Georgetown?